RMITBLOG/MSIX_APP_ATTACH/README.md

 ## MSIX Mgr
 https://aka.ms/msixmgr

+## Some cool tools to speed up the process....

 You can use the following technologys to create MSIX Apps and pepare into MSIX App Attach quickly.

 - Create MSIX Apps without any installation media https://www.appcure.io/